 It is vital that children can see that their parents are at least friendly and civil to one another, that they do not denigrate each other, that they can be flexible with the time they spend with each parent, and are permitted to attend special functions like friends’ birthday parties, sports practice and games, after school activities and family get togethers.
 Children should never be within hearing of any disputed discussions or telephone calls, or involved in conversations with their parents about their property settlement.

 I have known of many cases where children withdraw and have difficulty communicating with their parents.
 They are cross-examined each time they return from the other parent’s home as to what happened while they were there.
 Children learn at an early stage to only tell their parents what they want to hear, what will make them pleased, happy or proud, so they will rarely discuss the happy times they spend with the other parent.
-In time they won’t discuss anything about their activities at either home, and communication between parent and child will break down.
+In time they won’t discuss anything about their activities at either home, and communication between parent and child will be strained.

 Anger and resentment between parents will damage children who have no control over their situation.
 Parents should be role models and show by example, not enter into a destructive divorce and continuously bicker and fight.
 The result on your kids will be disastrous.